EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/containers.md

 ## Container registries

-As the TRE Open OnDemand service uses the Container Execution Service tools (TODO link), the registries supported by those tools are those supported by the Container Execution Service tools:
+The registries supported by the Container Execution Service, and so accessible from within Open OnDemand are as follows:

 | Container Registry | URL prefix | Example  |
 | ------------------ | ---------- | ------- |